 The workflow file is managed by projen.
 Editing it directly works but those changes are overwritten the next time someone runs pnpm exec projen.
 Instead, make changes through .projenrc.ts:

-- To change the management account ID or primary region: update
+- To change the management or landing zone account ID or primary region: update

 landing-zone-settings.tsand then runpnpm exec projen.
-Projen reads the settings at synthesis time and embeds the updated account ID and region into the workflow andmanagement:*npm tasks. - To change the Node.js version: update the
+Projen reads the settings at synthesis time and embeds the updated account IDs and region into the workflow and theorganization:*andlandingzone:*npm tasks. - To change the Node.js version: update the

-After any .projenrc.ts change, commit both the updated .projenrc.ts and the regenerated .github/workflows/cdk-deploy-management.yml.
+After any .projenrc.ts change, commit both the updated .projenrc.ts and the regenerated .github/workflows/cdk-deploy-landing-zone.yml.

 Manual dispatch